julianfaraway/facer/README.md

-faceGPA                             Generalized Procrustes Analysis faceOPA                             Ordinary Procrustes Analysis faceframe                           Construct a single frame suitable for movie construction facemovie                           Make a facial motion movie facenorm                            Compute size of face first_PCA_traj                      extract the first PCA, select start and max, return initial and max
+faceGPA                             Generalized Procrustes Analysis faceOPA                             Ordinary Procrustes Analysis faceframe                           Construct a single frame suitable for movie construction faceimpute                          Impute missing values in a face matrix
+facemovie                           Make a facial motion movie facenorm                            Compute size of face first_PCA_traj                      extract the first PCA, select start and max, return initial and max
                                     frames
-misfixlin                           Fill in missing values using linear interpolation multifaceplot                       Plot an array of shapes with a different color for each marker parproc                             Partial Procrustes rotation plotface                            Plot a face or a pair of faces
+misfixlin                           Fill in missing values in a vector using linear interpolation multifaceplot                       Plot an array of shapes with a different color for each marker parproc                             Partial Procrustes rotation plotface                            Plot a face or a pair of faces